Three Critical Wi-Fi Applications in Assisted Living

 This VLAN is the network for facility-owned computing devices, such as tablets and laptops for both resident management and facility operations.
 The network incorporates WPA2 Enterprise security with a central RADIUS or Active Directory server to meet HIPPA-compliance and to manage the users and devices that can log onto this network.

-Watch this short video to see how Golden Hill Nursing and Rehabilitation Center deployed the Neutron Series to support their telemedicine and other network-connected applications.
+Watch this short video to see how Golden Hill Nursing and Rehabilitation Center deployed the EnSky Series to support their telemedicine and other network-connected applications.